-Today, we’re sharing a handy list of questions to ask a realtor before selling.
-When we meet with new clients, we sometimes feel like we’re overloading them with too much information, too soon.
-However, as a homeowner chances are, you’re not up to date or may not know of the type questions to ask a realtor before selling your home.
-We’ve also had new home sellers come to us, unsatisfied with their previous agent because they didn’t feel their questions were being given sufficient consideration.
+When meeting new clients we sometimes feel like we’re overloading them with too much information, too soon.
+However, as a homeowner there’s a pretty good chance you’re not up to date or may not know of the important questions to ask a realtor before selling your home.
+We’ve also had new home sellers approach us, unsatisfied with their previous agent because they didn’t feel their questions were being given sufficient consideration.

 Most Common Questions to Ask a Realtor When Selling

 - Do you have good relationships with other realtors in my community?
 This is more important than most people think!
-Within the real estate community word get’s around fast and believe me, realtors always prefer to work with others they know to be solid.
+Within the real estate community word get’s around fast and realtors always prefer to work with others they know to be solid.
 It does matter, especially when buying a home.

 - Do you provide professional photos and videos featuring my home?
 Professional level photos and well made videos are proven to bring more buyers to your door.
 If anyone tells you otherwise, you are being misinformed.

 - Will my property be featured on it’s own property web page?
 Of course, in this day and age your house should have a property web page dedicated specifically for your property.
 Yes, having your house listed on Zillow and Facebook is nice, but we know buyers are easily distracted!
 Other websites don’t care specifically about your listing and offer your buyers too many other choices.
-Given a chance, they will click or tap their way to another listing BEFORE fully seeing your own listing.
+Given a chance, buyers will click or tap their way to another listing BEFORE fully seeing your own listing.
 Each of our listings have their own web page on our highly ranked local real estate website.

 - Do you already have a buyer for my property?
 If so, do you plan to represent the buyer?
 If yes, how will you avoid a conflict of interest?
 If you are using a low budget real estate agent, be VERY CAUTIOUS!
 Learn more about low commission real estate agents here.